michael-camilleri/ISAR-Inter_Schema_AdapteR/README.md

   FIX: Make sure you are running the scripts from the actual directory in which it exists.
 This is due to the fact that the library is not installed, and hence, all tools are relative to the script location.

-* PROBLEM: Executing '20 Newsgroups\Visualise.py' gives me a bunch of errors ending with `ValueError: unsupported format character ''' (0x27) at index 109`

-  FIX: This appears to be a limitation with running the script on Windows, and the way it handles special characters (in this case the percentage sign).
-To avoid this, make sure you specify the names of the lines using the `-n` switch.

 * PROBLEM: The script runs successfully, but fails when storing results with `FileNotFoundError: [Errno 2] No such file or directory: "XXXXXXX"`